Domine, tuorum delicta populorum,

 which we committed on account of our weakness.

+Think of sin as a web which we both weave and then get caught it.
+As Hamlet says the engineer is “hoist with his own petard”.
 When our First Parents committed the Original Sin, they contracted (contraho) the guilt and effects for the whole human race.
-At that point our race was bound, tangled up by justice.
+At that point our race was bound by justice.
 To be “justified” again, and to be unbound from our guilt and set to right with God, reparation had to be made.
-Therefore, the New Adam was bound by His tormentors, and bound to the Cross.
-His soul was unbound from His Body and died, and in the binding and unbinding, we were unbound from our sins.
+Thus, the New Adam allowed Himself to be bound by His tormentors, and be bound to the Cross, and then unbind His soul from His Body and die.

 grant us your forgiveness